shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 {% endhighlight %}

-Now, you may open the HTML generated from Jade in a browser, but it will look ugly, because your browser will doubtedly find stylesheets and javascripts that simply.
+Now, you may open the HTML generated from Jade in a browser, but it will look ugly, because your browser will doubtfully find stylesheets and javascripts that easily.
 To make the magic happen, we will use another Gulp plugin, `gulp-server-livereload`.
-Generally, the development process with different build tools looks very similar nowadays: you set up the environment, find the plugins you need, install and configure them - and vióla!
+Generally, the development process with different build tools looks very similar nowadays: you set up the environment, find the plugins you need, install and configure them - and violà!

 I've chosen that server plugin because it comes with one handy feature: it automatically reloads the opened pages in your web-browser if any of the files you are browsing has changed.
 Here's